OpenVidu/openvidu.io-docs/docs/deployment/allow-users-behind-firewalls.md

 Now your TURN server is ready at port 443 with SSL.

-> Don't worry about some coturn errors in the log.
-Coturn is too verbose but most errors are caused by defaults configurations that Coturn tries to apply.
-The only important thing is to see previous described logs.
+> As long as the output of the coturn service matches the above one, you can ignore some error logs that you may see.
+Coturn is very verbose and tries to apply some default configurations that may produce those errors.

 #### 3) Configure OpenVidu to use the new TURN server deployed: